waawal/enviro/README.rst

     environment('mysettings.conf')

     os.environ.get('foodir')
-    # Will get you 'frob/whatever' based on the example config below.
+    # Will give you 'frob/whatever' based on the example config below.

 If ``foodir`` was already defined in the environment, `enviro` would not have overwritten it.

 Configuration File Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The configuration file is a normal ``.ini`` file *without section headers*.
-It supports interpolation as you expect.
+The configuration file is in normal ``.ini`` format *without section headers*.
+It supports interpolation as you would expect.

 ::